top of page

 Winter is often overlooked when studying the carbon cycle in lakes.
 In order to better understand the potential impacts of a warming climate, we performed a snow removal project in northern Wisconsin.

-My master's research project was specifically focused on estimating greenhouse gas concentrations and exchange from these small lakes in northern Wisconsin during winter and spring melt.
+My master's research project was specifically focused on estimating greenhouse gas concentrations and exchange from small lakes in northern Wisconsin during winter and spring melt.

 bottom of page